FirelyTeam/firely-docs/vonk/plugins/plugins_order.rst

 Also, you probably want to set your response on the ``IVonkContext.Response`` and not directly on the ``HttpContext.Response``.
 Then, you will need the :ref:`VonkToHttp <vonk_plugins_vonktohttp>` plugin (order: 1120) to translate the ``IVonkContext`` back to the ``HttpContext``.

-So in general the minimum order is higher than 1120.
+So in general, the minimum order you need for your plugin will be higher than 1120.

 If you want your middleware to act on all the entries in a Batch or Transaction, you need to choose an order higher than that of the :ref:`Transaction <vonk_plugins_transaction>` plugin, which is 3120.